Posted on March 20, 2020

 Can You Visit The Bridge?

 Rumor has it that the bridge is said to be off-limits.
 But that is something to take with a grain of salt.
-However, if you are in Asheville, it might be wise to check with the appropriate city officials to see whether or not if it actually is accessible.
-If it is, then anytime would be a good time to go check out the bridge for yourself.
+However, if you are in Asheville, it might be wise to check with the appropriate city officials to see whether it is accessible.
+If it is, then anytime would be a good time to check out the bridge for yourself.
 If you dare, you can go at night and try your hand at summoning Helen.
 It is advised that if you are in Asheville, you might want to travel by foot (unless you are looking for potential car trouble).
-Also, you might want to go with a couple of friends if the idea of doing a solo trip seems uncomfortable enough for you (especially during the late-night hours).
+Also, you might want to go with a couple of friends if the idea of making a solo trip seems uncomfortable enough for you (especially during the late-night hours).

 Helen’s Bridge still stands today after 100 years and a terrible tragedy.
 But it might be one of the most haunted (and most interesting) spots in Asheville.
 If you ever want to explore this mountainous and beautiful city, just know that you are not short of any adventures of the paranormal kind.
 Whether you do see the spirit of Helen or not, checking out the bridge itself is something you want to cross off your list of things to do.